What Are Petoskey Stones?

-Petoskey Stones are unique to the Great Lakes Region of the United States, however, there are many other types of fossil colonial corals that can be found as rounded stones.
+Petoskey stones are unique to the Great Lakes Region of the United States.
+However, there are many other types of fossil colonial corals that can be found as rounded stones.
+Some of them look very similar to the Petoskey stone but have different coral patterns, different sizes and occur in different colors.
 Most of these are not as widely known or as popular.

-In Michigan there is the Charlevoix Stone, another fossil coral (Favosites) that looks almost identical to the Petoskey Stone but has much smaller coral chambers.
+In Michigan there is the Charlevoix stone, another fossil coral (Favosites) that looks almost identical to the Petoskey stone but has much smaller coral chambers.
 It was named after the Charlevoix area where it is commonly found.
-Similar corals are known from Alaska, Indonesia and many other areas.
-Sometimes they are composed of agate instead of calcite.
+Similar corals are known from Alaska, Indonesia, Morocco and many other areas.
+Some are composed of chalcedony instead of calcite.

 Polishing Petoskey Stones

-They start with a well-rounded stone and wet sand it smooth by hand using water and wet sandpaper.
-They begin sanding with 220 grit wet sandpaper and smooth the entire surface of the stone.
-They then wet sand the entire surface thoroughly with 600 grit wet sandpaper.
-They polish using cerium oxide or aluminum oxide on a soft piece of wet corduroy or wet felt.
-Sanding and polishing a small stone a few inches across can take an experienced person an hour.
+Some people begin with a well-rounded stone and wet sand it smooth by hand, using water and wet sandpaper.
+They begin sanding with 80-grit wet sandpaper and smooth the entire surface of the stone.
+They then wet sand the entire surface thoroughly with 220-grit wet sandpaper, followed by 600-grit wet sandpaper.

 Petoskey Stones in a Rock Tumbler